derek-chui/Network-Optimization/README.md

 # Network Optimization

-Efficient user clustering in NOMA (Non Orthogonal Multiple Access) 6G Networks
+Efficient user clustering in NOMA (Non Orthogonal Multiple Access) 6G Networks.

-Click on the arrows to select and expand each project for more details
+Click on the arrows to select and expand each project for more details!

 ## Contents